charann-000/root-tester/README.md

-# Root-tester - Web-Based AI Penetration Testing Platform
+# Nuetron - Web-Based AI Penetration Testing Platform

 A full-stack, web-based penetration testing platform inspired by the open-source CLI tool at github.com/sooryathejas/METATRON but rebuilt as a modern web application.